Scalable Multiuser Immersive Communications with Multi-numerology and Mini-slot

 In immersive communications systems, 360{$^\circ$} video is an important component for XR applications~\cite{Yaqoob2020,huming2023}.
 However, 360{$^\circ$} video streaming demands large frequency bandwidths for low-latency transmissions.
 Existing research contributions have attempted to improve the efficiency of 360{$^\circ$} video streaming under limited resources constraints.
 In~\cite{Yaowang2019}, a two-tier 360-degree video streaming scheme is investigated to address the network dynamics, such a scheme is source representation independent and outperforms the DASH streaming and Field of View (FoV) streaming schemes.
 Since videos in the FoV region must be delivered, ~\cite{Nguyen2018} analyzes the future FoV region in a closed-form under a given confidence level.
 By considering the tile-based 360-degree video streaming, ~\cite{Kaigui2019} adopts a machine learning method to optimize different Quality of Experience (QoE) objectives.
 A viewport-aware adaptive tiling scheme is studied in~\cite{Hongkai2022}, where the long-term user QoE is maximized.
 In~\cite{Chengjun2021}, energy efficiency of delivering multi-quality tiled 360 virtual reality (VR) videos is enhanced by jointly determining appropriate beamforming, subcarrier and the choices of quality level.
 Latest work~\cite{huming2023} designs flexible frame structures for achieving the two-tier 360-degree video delivery and improving the system robustness.

-Motivated by the aforementioned studies, this paper aims to establish the scalable two-tier 360-degree video streaming in multiuser immersive communications systems by leveraging multi-numerology and mini-slot.
+Motivated by the aforementioned studies, {this paper aims to establish the scalable two-tier 360-degree video streaming in multiuser immersive communications systems by leveraging multi-numerology and mini-slot according to the 3GPP~\cite{Zaidi2018,Ljiljana2020,TS38_211}.
 To the best of our knowledge, this is the first work to exploit the merits of joint multi-numerology and mini-slot design for 360-degree video delivery.
-We orchestrate a flexible time-frequency resource block structure and propose a novel time-frequency allocation method to maximize the total quality-of-experience (QoE) under diverse levels of UE's QoE constraint, which significantly outperforms the equal resource allocation.
+We orchestrate a flexible time-frequency resource block structure and propose a novel time-frequency allocation method to maximize the total QoE under diverse levels of UE's QoE constraint, which significantly outperforms the QoE-based greedy and equal resource allocation solutions. }